Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Related Works

 \section{Related Works}

-To contextualize our benchmark, we review recent developments in two key areas: the application of FMs in medical imaging and the emergence of PEFT as a practical strategy for adapting these models to medical domain tasks.
+To contextualize this benchmark, we review prior research on (i) the use of FMs in medical imaging and (ii) PEFT as an emerging strategy for adapting large pretrained models to medical tasks.
+Despite rapid progress in both fields, structured analyses of fine-tuning and PEFT for prognostic prediction remain largely absent, particularly under clinically realistic constraints such as limited data and severe class imbalance.

-\subsection{Foundation Models in Medical Imaging.}
+\subsection{Foundation Models in Medical Imaging}